linuxdeepin/deepin-manual/manual-assets/community/deepin-app-store/en_US/index.md

 ### Comment and Rate

-- After sign in your Union ID, you can comment on and rate the applications.
+- After sign in your Deepin ID, you can comment on and rate the applications.
 Click **Report a bug** to feedback software bugs.
 You can also like other users' comments.

 ![1|commenrandrate](jpg/commentandrate.png)